rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 * A link to the RhoConnect Push Service files
 * An uninstaller for RhoMobile Suite

-NOTE: You MUST USE RHOSTUDIO LAUNCHERS to run RhoStudio.
+NOTE: TO run RhoStudio, you MUST USE THE RHOSTUDIO LAUNCHERS.
+Before building your first project, you'll be promoted to create a free account at [rms.rhomobile.com](http://rms./rhomobile.com).
+Just enter a valid email address and password.

 ### Troubleshooting
 **PROBLEM**<br>